impendingbug/quad1d/README.md

 ##quad1d

-Efficient 1D numerical integration of complex-valued functions.
+A collection of C routines (requires C99 up) and C++ wrappers (requires C++11 up) for 1D numerical integrations of complex-valued functions.